-There is a mandatory conviction for all DUI cases in Florida, and even a misdemeanor case in Florida mandates a conviction.
-First-offense DUIs in Ft.
-Lauderdale can also have serious mandatory minimums meaning that even if the judge feels that an individual deserves a lighter sentence, they legally cannot impose it.
+There is a mandatory conviction for all DUI cases in Florida, and even a Misdemeanor case in Florida mandates a conviction.
+First-offense DUIs can also have serious mandatory minimums meaning that even if the Judge feels that an individual deserves a lighter sentence, they legally cannot impose it.

-If you are facing serious penalties for your first-offense DUI in Ft.
-Lauderdale, it is important to build a defense early on.
-A skilled first-offense DUI defense attorney may be able to help you fight your charges and mitigate any potential penalties with a strong defense.
+If you are facing serious Ft.
+Lauderdale first-offense DUI penalties, it is important to build a defense early on.
+A skilled first-offense DUI defense Attorney may be able to help you fight your charges and mitigate any potential penalties with a strong defense.

-What are the Mandatory Penalties for a First DUI in Fort Lauderdale?
+What are the Mandatory Penalties for a First DUI?

 A DUI in Florida comes with a mandatory conviction that remains on a person’s record.
 The Department of Motor Vehicle says the conviction stays on a person’s record for 75 years.
-There are also mandatory fines, court costs are roughly about a $1,000 for a first time DUI offense.
+There are also mandatory fines; court costs are roughly about $1,000 for a first-time DUI offense.
 The mandatory probation minimum is six months.
 The mandatory driver’s license suspension is a minimum of six months.
 There is also mandatory community service with a minimum amount of 50 service hours.
-Some judges allow an individual to “buy out” their community service instead of actually performing the work.
-That depends on the facts and circumstances of each case, the individual, and the judge involved in the case.
+Some Judges allow an individual to “buy out” their community service instead of actually performing the work.
+That depends on the facts and circumstances of each case, the individual, and the Judge involved in the case.

 A minimum of 12 hours in DUI school is also mandatory.
 DUI school must be completed in person, in a classroom situation – there is no online option.
-A mandatory substance abuse evaluation is conducted to determine whether or not a person needs follow-up counseling and that is determined on a case-by-case basis.
-The other mandatory part of a first time DUI sentence is a vehicle immobilization or impoundment.
+A mandatory substance abuse evaluation is conducted to determine whether or not a person needs follow-up counseling, and that is determined on a case-by-case basis.
+The other mandatory part of a first-time DUI sentence in Ft.
+Lauderdale is vehicle immobilization or impoundment.

 Impoundment of a Vehicle